floydhub/floyd-docs/docs/commands/output.md

 | ID |      | ID of your job.
 You can get the ID by running the [status](./status) command.    |

 ### Description
 Most jobs generate output.
-Any output that needs to be retained after the job is finised should be send to `/output` path.
+Any output that needs to be retained after the job is finished should be send to `/output` path.
 This is the only path Floyd will preserve.
 The output command gives the url to access this output.
 This command by default opens the output url in your default browser.